 "It Has Seven Elements."

-No matter which party governs, one faction of it wants to govern according to party tradition.
-The other faction wants to govern by political expediency.
-Sometimes the factions misunderstand the intentions of the other, with the result that no one provides the direction.
-Both sides get lost in the minutiae of the job until someone asks, "Who's captain of this ship?"
+Sometimes the factions of one party misunderstand the intentions of the other, with the result that no one provides the direction.
+Both sides get lost in the minutiae of the job until someone asks, "Who is the captain of this ship?"

 Robert Timberg describes such a situation during the Reagan administration in The Nightingale's Song, published in 1995.
-Timberg served with the Marines in Vietnam, and it gave him access to officials in the Reagan administration like Robert McFarlane, Oliver North, and Jim Webb, former marines who had also served in Vietnam.
+Timberg served with the Marines in Vietnam, and it gave him access to other Marine vets who had important posts, like Robert McFarlane, Oliver North, and Jim Webb.

 Reagan promoted McFarlane to the National Security Agency, and he began to attend senior-staff meetings.
-He had his suspicions about the functionality of the NSA and the coherence of policies, then in place, but a meeting in February, 1982, brought it home to him, confirmed his suspicions.
-The nation's foreign-policy was in disarray, said critics:
+He had his suspicions about the functionality of the NSA and the coherence of policies, then in place; but a meeting in February, 1982, brought the disunity home to him.
+The nation's foreign-policy was in disarray, said someone during an NSA meeting:

 He's not sure who said it, possibly press spokesman Larry Speakes. . . .
 In the course of the meeting,